Mobile App, Responsive Website, or Something in Between: What to Choose for Your Business

 Because the only thing a user needs to do is click a link to enter your website, it’s much easier to acquire new users with a website than with a mobile app.
 You can add lead magnets to your website and get the emails of potential customers to later promote your services or products to via email marketing.

 One of the other significant pros of responsive web design is the cost and time of development: it’s much faster to develop and launch a website, which is great if you want to test your idea.
-Not only is a website fast to develop, it’s also fast to change and easy to perform A/B testing on.
+Not only is a website fast to develop, but it’s also fast to change and easy to perform A/B testing on.
 After you make changes to your website, users will see them the next time they load it.

 Compare this to mobile apps, which you need to update for every change, even the slightest.

 The main drawback of a mobile website is its functionality.
 It will never be as convenient to use as a mobile app because there’s no connection to device hardware.
 Also, mobile websites are often slower, and their layout is less convenient than that of a mobile app.